WuBingzheng/primitive_fixed_point_decimal/COMPARISON.md

 ## Operations

 In `primitive_fixed_point_decimal`, the `+`, `-` and comparison operations
-work only between decimals of the same precision, which is designed intentionally.
+work only between decimals of the same scale, which is designed intentionally.
-The `*` and `/` operations can work between decimals of different precisions and can also set the result's precision.
+The `*` and `/` operations can work between decimals of different scales and can also set the result's scale.
 See the crate's document for details.

-Other 2 crates both support `+`, `-` and comparison operations between decimals of different precisions.
-They first rescale the decimal with smaller precision into the larger precision, and then execute the operations.
-And the result's precision of `*` operation is the sum of 2 oprands.
-Because `rust_decimal` has limited mantissa which makes it easy to become overflow, it will also try to reduce the result's precision if overflow.
+Other 2 crates both support `+`, `-` and comparison operations between decimals of different scales.
+They first rescale the decimal with smaller scale into the larger scale, and then execute the operations.
+And the result's scale of `*` operation is the sum of 2 oprands.
+Because `rust_decimal` has limited mantissa which makes it easy to become overflow, it will also try to reduce the result's scale if overflow.

 ## How to Choose